Sean8131/BetterConvo-App/README.md

 #### Acceptance Criteria:
 - When the app loads, the **Home Screen** displays a disclaimer message.
 - When the user clicks the **Next** button, they are taken to the **Privacy Disclaimer Screen**.
-- The disclaimer on the **Pricacy Disclaimer Screen** advises users not to enter private information.
+- The disclaimer on the **Privacy Disclaimer Screen** advises users not to enter private information.
 - A **"Terms of Use"** hyperlink is displayed.
 - An **"Accept"** button is displayed.
 - When the user clicks the **"Accept"** button, the user is taken to the **"Main Screen"**.